daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 After making changes:
 - Press F1 or Ctrl+Shift+P.
-- Type and select Remote-Containers: Reopen in Container.
+- Type and select **Remote-Containers: Reopen in Container**.
-- Alternatively, click the blue button at the bottom-left corner of VS Code and select Reopen in Container from the modal.
+- Alternatively, click the blue button at the bottom-left corner of VS Code and select **Reopen in Container** from the modal.

 VS Code will then build the container based on the configuration in your `devcontainer.json` file and open your project inside the container.
 This process might take a few minutes the first time, as it needs to download and set up the container environment.

 Once the container is running, you can start coding and running your application within this isolated environment.

-You can find other lists of useful dev container features [here](https://containers.dev/features)
+You can find other lists of useful Dev Container features at [containers.dev/features](https://containers.dev/features)

 ## Using Cookiecutter Data Science Feature in Daytona

-Combining Cookiecutter Data Science with Daytona's dev container features creates a powerful synergy for data science workflows.
-This integration allows you to leverage the standardized project structure of Cookiecutter Data Science within the reproducible environment provided by Daytona's dev containers.
+Combining Cookiecutter Data Science with Daytona's Dev Container features creates a powerful synergy for data science workflows.
+This integration allows you to leverage the standardized project structure of Cookiecutter Data Science within the reproducible environment provided by Daytona's Dev Containers.

 By using this feature, you'll be able to: